 AD/Affiliate link.
 This article may contain affiliate links.
 Please read more in our disclosure policy here.
 As an Amazon Associate I earn from qualifying purchases.

 If you are on a long road trip with kids there are a few things you will need to pack for a family road trip.
 If you are bored of screen time, here are some fun road trip games for kids that parents will want to join in with will be on that list.

 These games for the car are perfect for a family road trip, and a lot are absolutely free.
 Revisit old classics and discover new family favorites games to play in the car with kids, whatever their age.
-For some travel toys ideas for babies and toddlers see this post.
+For some specific travel toys ideas for babies and toddlers see this post.

 1. The Alphabet Game

 This classic travel game doesn’t require any resources or pre planning.
 Players attempt to find words starting with every letter of the alphabet, going in order from A to Z. for anything they spot outside of the car.